 The development happened in 1882, but the sport didn’t become prominent until the 90s when Royce Gracie brought to light the effectiveness of the art during the Ultimate Fighting Championship.

-Relatives of Royce Gracie had a big part in inventing and demonstrating the techniques used in BJJ, starting with his dad Helio and uncle Carlos.
+Relatives of Royce Gracie had a big part in inventing and demonstrating the techniques used in BJJ, starting with his dad Helio and Uncle Carlos.

-The brothers began creating their martial art using skills they had previously learned from Judo.
+The brothers began creating their martial art using skills they had learned from Judo.
 However, they primarily focused on ways to finish off opponents, such as joint locks and submission holds.

 BJJ was made for smaller, weaker fighters to overcome their bigger or stronger competition.
 Using leverage as a defense rather than strength and power evened out the playout field.

-BJJ or Muay Thai for MMA
+BJJ vs Muay Thai for MMA

 Anyone interested in MMA fighting will be familiar with Brazilian Jiu-Jitsu moves such as leg locks, armlock, and chokes.